-As adoption of the IoT or Internet of Things grows the number of scalable and large IoT projects is increasing rapidly.
+As adoption of the Internet of Things grows the number of scalable and large IoT projects is increasing rapidly.
 End 2016, IDC reported how organizations are moving beyond IoT pilot projects towards scalable Internet of Things deployments.

 The growth in large scale IoT projects also shows in the fifth edition of the IoT Barometer report; the Vodafone IoT Barometer 2017/2018.
 According to the report, which was released end September 2017, the number of such “massive scale” IoT projects has doubled in the last year.

 Large IoT projects in the scope of the IoT Barometer 2017/2018

 On top of the need to dive deeper into which industries and IoT use cases account for this doubling of such large scale IoT projects and the reasons why organizations launch them it’s of course important to know what the IoT Barometer 2017/2018 means with a large scale IoT project.

 While IDC looks at scalable IoT deployments in the true sense of scalability, whereby cloud, analytics and security capabilities are incorporated, the IoT Barometer 2017/2018 expresses large scale IoT projects in terms of the number of connected devices: more than 50,000 connected devices to be precise (note that strictly speaking a connected device is not an IoT device).

 So, when the IoT Barometer 2017/18 report says that the number of large scale IoT projects has doubled over the last 12 months it means that the percentage of organizations with over 50,000 of connected devices in action has doubled.

 The percentage of companies with +50,000 connected devices active doubled in 12 months